samothx/NNToolkit/README.md

 the activation A. These values are handed back to the calling function and travel back up the recursive chain.
 The Terminal class will be replaced by a set of classes that represent other result types.
 The current implementation only implements the functionality for classification problems.
-- Class **Activation** - a set of classes, Sigmoid, TanH and ReLU that compute the derivatives of the activation function.
+- Class **Activation** - a set of classes, Sigmoid, TanH and ReLU that compute the activation function and its derivatives.
 Input is Z and dA the derivatives handed back from the next layer.
 Each layer uses an instance of one of these classes to compute the activation function and the derivatives.

 Further modules provide helper functions to create networks from parameters and to learn and evaluate a network.

+## Features

+This is work in progress.
+So far the network supports the following features:
+- Supervised machine learning
+- Currently supports only classification problems
+. supports activation functions ReLU, Tanh, Sigmoid
+- Free choice of topography
+- Various hyper parameters.
+- Basic built in gradient descent
+- Allows to supply parameters from outside to enable external minimization algorithms.
+This feature is only a built in concept and has not been tested.

+## Todos
+Soon to be added missing Features are:
+- Support for normalization of input
+- Regularization
+- Support for more activation functions
+- Support for linear regression Problems

+I will update this project while the courses I am hearing progress and add more advanced features.

 ## Test Cases
 Current test cases are rather simple self-generated input.
 I have managed to get the network to learn the